jarofghosts/jsmv/README.md

 ## why

-so you can do `jsmv old-module.js new-module.js` to replace all requires to `old-module.js` to `new-module.js`. it will even take care of making sure all of your relative paths are correct!
+so you can do `jsmv old-module.js new-module.js` to replace all `require`s for `old-module.js` to `new-module.js`. it will even take care of making sure all of your relative paths are correct!

-or even `jsmv modules/my-request.js request` to replace any require for `modules/my-request.js` with the actual `request` module.
+or even `jsmv modules/my-request.js request` to replace any `require` for `modules/my-request.js` with the actual `request` module.

 ## usage

 `jsmv [options] [from] [to]`

-Options are:
+options are:

 * `--from, -f <modulename>` Find files that require `<modulename>`
 * `--to, -t <modulename>` Rename all matches to `<modulename>`